 - What happens when a fraction changes?
 How does a change in the numerator affect the fraction?
 What about the denominator?

-Many of these questions lead me to the same idea: numerators and denominators can work together or be opposed to each other.
+These questions all lead me to the same big idea: numerators and denominators can work together or be opposed to each other.
 I think that fractions become interesting when you look at them as two parts that can both compete and cooperate.
-This allows students to connect to bigger ideas that cross disciplines.
-Numerators and denominators are locked in conflict/cooperation like:

 - the branches of the US government

-- the various parts of an ecosystem
+- the parts of an ecosystem

 - Rome’s plebians and patricians

 Once I realize that a fraction is similar to an ecosystem or a group of people, I’m off to the races!
-By starting with a Universal Theme, I now have the inspiration I need to go way beyond the default “pizza slices” fraction lesson and start exploring some truly interesting ideas.
+By starting with a Universal Theme, I now have the inspiration I need to go way beyond the default pizza fraction lesson and start exploring some truly interesting ideas.